As part of our series about different types of youth work, this week we have an interview with Rachel Blom, a youth worker in Germany.

 As for the whole blogging and writing thing: there are many youth pastors who run a blog and I have tremendous respect for them.
 To do this as a calling, to really be serious about your blog, you have to love writing.
 Blogging is a lot of work and if you don’t like writing and everything that comes with it, then don’t bother.
 Just guest blog for others when you feel like it and focus on what you’re really passionate about.

 Rachel Blom is Dutch of origin, American at heart, but currently residing in the south of Germany with her husband and five year old son.
 She’s a former youth pastor, now a volunteer in youth ministry, a writer and an avid blogger.
-Follow her blog on Youth Leaders Academy or connect with her on Twitter.
+Follow her blog on Youth Leaders Academy.

 Please feel free to use the comments below if you have any questions about youth work in Germany.
 If you’re also a youth worker in Germany, we’d love to hear about your experiences in the comments too.